gliptak/lecture-source-py/source/rst/mccall_model.rst

 .. index::
     single: Models; McCall

-An unemployed agent receives in each period a job offer at wage :math:`w_t`.
+An unemployed agent receives in each period a job offer at a wage :math:`w_t`.

-The wage offer is a nonnegative function of some underlying state:
+The wage offer is a nonnegative function of some underlying states:

 .. math::

     w_t = w(s_t) \quad \text{where } \; s_t \in \mathbb{S}

-Here you should think of state process :math:`\{s_t\}` as some underlying, unspecified random factor that impacts on wages.
+Here you should think of the state process :math:`\{s_t\}` as some underlying, unspecified random factors that impact on wages.

 (Introducing an exogenous stochastic state process is a standard way for economists to inject randomness into their models.)